![]() |

 My Top Choice - 80 Gallon Two-stage:

 If you're bucks up, my first choice would be to get a 80-gallon, 2-stage compressor.
 Tons of air and the 90psi+ pressure in the tank lasts forever because the pump will pressurize it to 175 psi, generally.
-However, you're looking at a minimum of $750 for a "cheap" brand, around a grand or more for a "good" brand, 2-stage compressor.
+However, you're looking at a minimum of $750 for a "cheap" brand and a grand or more for a "good" brand, 2-stage compressor.

 My Second Choice - 60 Gallon Single-stage:

 Second choice, and the one I recommend for most hobbyists, is a 220V, 60-gallon, single-stage, belt-driven compressor.
-You can get one for $380-$600 and they'll do a great job supplying air for your needs.
-They all run on 220v and usually draw 20 amps.
-Horsepower ratings vary, but those ratings are all B.S. as far as I'm concerned, so don't even pay attention to them.
-Despite what the manufacturers would have you believe, the main things to look for are air output and tank size, not the horsepower of the motor.
+You can get one for $400-$600 and they'll do a great job supplying air for your needs.
+They all run on 220v and usually draw 20 amps or so.
+Horsepower ratings vary, but those ratings are mostly B.S. as far as I'm concerned, so don't pay too much attention to them.
+Despite what the manufacturers would have you believe, the main things to look at are air output and tank size; not the horsepower of the motor.
 CFM at a certain pressure is what powers the air tools, and the tank size represents a compressor's "reserve capacity", so to speak.
 If you have 1000 gallons at 135psi it's going to take a long, long time for that pressure to drop below your air tool's operating pressure, which means the compressor runs less frequently.
-If you only have a two-gallon tank, that compressor is going to be stopping and starting every minute or less, which is hard on it.
-Those are extreme examples, I just used them to illustrate the point.
-Get the biggest tank you can find and have room for.
+If you only have a two-gallon tank, that compressor is going to be stopping and starting every minute or less which is hard on the compressor and is rather annoying.
+Those are extreme examples, of course, I just used them to illustrate the point.
+Get the biggest tank you can find, afford, and have room for.

 My Third Choice - 110V Portable:

 Third choice is a 25-30 gallon portable.
-Portables are nice and not too expensive, but they don't have large tanks and don't put out that much air.
-If you really need portability quite often, get one, but if it's a rare situation that you'll need air on a remote site, it's not worth the sacrifice to get a small compressor.
+Portables are convenient and not too expensive, but they don't have very large tanks and don't generally put out that much air.
+If you really need portability quite often, get one.
+But if it's a rare situation that you'll need air on a remote site, it's not worth the sacrifice to get a small compressor.

-I've seen some portable Campbell-Hausfeld units advertised with 5 hp or even slightly more, yet they only put out 5.5 cfm at 90 psi.
+I've seen some portable units advertised with 5 hp or even more, yet they only put out 5.5 cfm at 90 psi.
 That's not enough for many air tools and it won't recover the tank pressure very quickly, either.
 My old Ingersoll-Rand 3.3 hp put out 7.4 cfm at 90 psi and it was good for most things but it could barely keep up with a die grinder and couldn't keep up with a sandblaster or orbital sander.
-I hate to think how bad a compressor with only 5.5 or less cfm output would do.
+I hate to think how poorly a compressor with only 5.5 or less cfm output would perform.

 What I did: